-Staff Completed by Course Provider Cost Valid for Group 1 General Staff School staff with a direct teaching role with students affected by asthma or other school staff directed by the principal after conducting a risk assessment. management for education staff (non- Asthma Australia Free to all schools 3 years Group 2 Specific Staff Staff working with high risk children with a history of severe asthma, or with direct student wellbeing responsibility, (including nurses, PE/sport teachers, first aid and school staff attending camp) Awareness 10760NAT Any RTO that has this course in their scope of practice Paid by Serpell Primary School 3 years
+Staff Completed by Course Provider Cost Valid for Group 1 General Staff School staff with a direct teaching role with students affected by asthma or other school staff directed by the principal after conducting a risk assessment.
+Asthma first aid management for education staff (non- accredited) One hour online training.
+Asthma Australia Free to all schools 3 years Group 2 Specific Staff Staff working with high-risk children with a history of severe asthma, or with direct student wellbeing responsibility, (including nurses, PE/sport teachers, first aid and school staff attending camp) Course in the management of Asthma Risks and Emergencies in the Workplace 22556VIC (accredited) Any RTO that has this course in their scope of practice Paid by Serpell Primary School 3 years